Arthur Amiotte: Honors

-From 1979 to 1981, Amiotte served on the Presidential Advisory Council for the Performing Arts in Washington, DC.
+From 1979 to 1981, Amiotte served on the Presidential Advisory Council for the Performing Arts in Washington, D.C.
 In 1980, he was awarded the South Dakota Governor's Award for Outstanding Creative Achievement in Arts.
 That same year, Amiotte was awarded the Bush Leadership Fellowship, which allowed him to study Northern Plains art collections in the United States and Europe at the University of Montana-Missoula.

-Amiotte was awarded various fellowships and grants, including the Lila Wallace Reader's Digest Artists at Giverny, France in 2002; the Bush Artist Fellowship; and the Getty Foundation Grant in 1994 and 1995.
+Amiotte received the Getty Foundation Grant in 1994 and 1995 and the Lila Wallace Reader's Digest Artists at Giverny Fellowship in 1997.

 In 1999, he was awarded the Lifetime Achievement Award as Artist and Scholar by the Native American Art Studies Association.

 Arthur Amiotte holds honorary doctorates from the Oglala Lakota College and the Brandon University, Manitoba.